GerHobbelt/Font-Awesome/README.md

 ## Usage

-Just add `timoxley/font-awesome` to your dependencies `component.json` dependencies, and font-awesome will be available in your `build.css`.
+Just add `timoxley/font-awesome` to your `component.json`
+dependencies, and font-awesome will be available in your built css.

 ```html
 <i class="icon-star"></i>